-appears a radio antenna using a fractal shape for the various elements (reflector/driven/director).
+The radio antenna shown uses a fractal shape for the various elements (reflector/driven/director).

 By scaling from the photo, the basic snowflake shape has the following proportions: